COURSE PARTICIPANT HANDBOOK

 Results of assessment records

-Participant assessment results will be recorded electronically within FSA’s database system.
-This information may be used to provide annual competency completion reports and/ or AVETMISS reports, as required.
+Participant assessment results will be recorded electronically within FSA’s Student Management system.
+This information may be used to provide annual competency completion reports and / or AVETMISS reports, as required.

 - Sufficient information to re-issue the testamur, if required, will be retained